 - Having a family member who died by suicide

-- Having a dysfunctional family and family conflict
+- Having a family with major communication and relationship problems

 - Having experienced recent stressful life events, such as parental divorce, parental military service or the death of a loved one